Discrete-time, discrete-state multistate Markov models from the perspective of algebraic statistics: Introduction

 \textbf{Illness–death model.} The illness–death model is widely studied due to its many applications.
 For example, state $0$ may represent a disease-free state following treatment (complete remission of cancer), state $1$ may represent recurrence of the disease, and state $2$ represents death.

 Multistate models are fully characterized by the state space, the initial distribution and the transition probabilities.
 In this paper, we focus on discrete-time, discrete-state multistate Markov chains and describe the dynamics of the chains via transition probabilities.
 Under these assumptions, the probability of an observed path admits a multiplicative factorization determined by the initial distribution and successive state transition probabilities (see Section~\ref{sec:Preliminaries}).
 This factorization induces a natural monomial parametrization of joint path probabilities and thereby leads to natural questions from the perspective of algebraic statistics.
 While the first-order Markov chains have been studied in algebraic statistics (see, e.g., \cite[Section 1.1]{sullivant2023algebraic}), the $k$-th order multistate Markov models, where only a subset of transitions are allowed and the current state depends on the past $k$ states, are not formally transcribed, to our knowledge, in the language of algebraic statistics.
+In addition, a higher-order Markov chain may not be treated as a first-order Markov chain because not all properties of first-order Markov chains carry over to higher-order Markov chains \cite{Xu2026}, and the purposes for which they are used may also differ.